 Cleaning the colon is a process commonly known as a "bowel prep", and your physician can discuss which option is best for you.
 It is important to follow the bowel prep instructions and finish all of the prescribed preparation.

-For the bowel prep instructions, click this link.
-Colonoscopy Instructions Using Golytely Bowel Preparation.
+For detailed bowel prep instructions, read Colonoscopy Instructions Using Golytely Bowel Preparation.

 - Use Vaseline or Desitin to protect the skin on your bottom prior to starting your preparation.